Capsmaldon/Automaption/README.md

 # Automaption

-A great and amazing standalone synthesiser coded in C++ with JUCE
+A great and amazing standalone wavetable synthesiser coded in C++ with JUCE

 Draw shapes and have the marker follow the outline (roughly) - which in turn controls up to two parameters based on the marker's location.